google/kf/dashboards/README.md

 The [create-dashboard.py](create-dashboard.py) script is a Python script that will use the [dashboard-template.json](dashboard-template.json) file to create a template.
-It uses the currently targeted GCP project (e.g., `gcloud config get-value project`).
+It uses the currently targeted Google Cloud project (i.e., `gcloud config get-value project`).

 It takes the following 3 arguments: